 Dr. Marlena Fejzo, a geneticist at the University of Southern California and a HER Foundation Board of Directors, presented at the Fetal Medicine Foundation (FMF) about Hyperemesis Gravidarum (HG), its potential causes, and treatment options.
-Over 5600 medical professionals heard her speak, and the talk is freely available on the FMF’s website in English, Spanish, Russian, and Portuguese.
+Over 5600 medical professionals heard her speak.
+The talk is freely available on the FMF’s website in English, Spanish, Russian, and Portuguese.

 HG is defined as Nausea and Vomiting of Pregnancy (or NVP) that is severe enough to cause malnutrition, dehydration, and weight loss in pregnant women.
 These can lead to a variety of secondary effects, including Wernicke’s encephalopathy, dysfunctional liver/kidney/gallbladder, or thromboembolism.
 Negative effects on the baby can include reduced head circumference and an increased risk of developing autism.

 After going over the many effects and secondary conditions of HG, Dr. Fejzo turned to look at the etiology.
 Several factors hint at a genetic cause for the disease.
-HG is highly heritable based on twin studies, and a woman whose sister has had HG is 17 times more likely to experience it herself.
-A genetic basis for HG is a good sign, since it discredits old, outdated theories on the cause of HG, reinforces the idea that it’s a physical illness (as opposed to a psychological one), and legitimizes the experiences of women suffering from the disease.
+HG is highly heritable based on twin studies.
+A woman whose sister has had HG is 17 times more likely to experience it herself.
+A genetic basis for HG is a good sign.
+It discredits old, outdated theories on the cause of HG, reinforces the idea that it’s a physical illness (as opposed to a psychological one), and legitimizes the experiences of women suffering from the disease.

 Dr. Fejzo theorized that excess GDF-15 in pregnancy may be the result of a positive feedback loop.
 Women with a genetic variant of the GDF-15 gene start out with a higher “baseline” level of the hormone in their bodies, leading to vomiting during their pregnancy.
 NVP can often cause nutrient deficiency, and nutrient deficiency (not necessarily related to pregnancy) could activate GDF-15, and in turn cause more vomiting.
 This may create a vicious cycle, worsening the symptoms until NVP becomes full-blown HG.